alicelambda/blag/content/posts/microcorruption.md

     - We have fixed issues with passwords which may be too long.
     - This lock is attached the the LockIT Pro HSM-1.
 ```
-The password verification occurs on a hardware module so we don't know how the actual password verification occurs.
-We have to find another way to exploit it.
+The password verification occurs on a hardware module so we have to find another way to exploit it.
 The other part of the overview says that they've fixed issues with too long of passwords.
 To check this, I ran the lock with a password that was longer the limit of 16 characters.
 ```
 insn address unaligned
 ```